Ad-hoc handovers that give managers migraines!

 A simple and intuitive Word-like interface that allows users to add items directly to their handover report.
 Simply add a new line and enter relevant information.
 The information entered here is the backbone of the handover report that will eventually be sent to your relief, or back to back

 Easy report building, defined tasking, and vital safety messaging.
-These are just a small glimpse of the features available with Relay.
-Manual and inefficient handover methods, such as those featured in this article, reduce productivity and present major safety issues.
-With Relay, teams have access to a digital system that enhances collaboration, drives accountability and puts safety at the heart of the handover process.
+These are just a small glimpse of the features available with RelayWorks.
+Manual and ad-hoc handover methods, such as those featured in this article, create dips in productivity and major safety issues.
+With RelayWorks, teams have access to a digital system that enhances collaboration, drives accountability and puts safety at the heart of the handover process.

 The handover system your teams deserve is just a click away, fill out the form below to request a personalised demo today!